UniversalPython/UniversalPython/README.md

 ### UniversalPython in Jupyter
 Install our Jupyter Kernel to easily use UniversalPython in Jupyter Notebook or Jupyter Lab.
 Instructions are here: https://github.com/UniversalPython/universalpython_kernel

+### Want to add your language?
+Or edit one?
+Follow the documentation [here](./universalpython/languages/README.md) to add a new human language, or edit an existing one.

 ### Build and release
 Install packaging dependencies:
 ```bash